by Gregory James

 Take, for instance, the observable world: A subject cannot observe an object in its true and complete “form” (which is a multi-dimensional wave function) because as soon as an object is observed, its true and complete “form” changes (the wave function collapses to become an arrangement of particles – appearing solid or tangible).
 We cannot escape the conditions that allow us to exist and still be available to measure those conditions; we would cease to exist; and thus, so would everything else – at least where the now non-existant “observer” would be concerned!
 In other words, we can measure the contents and volume of our tea cup, but as soon as we seek to know the deeper event – the tea cup plus the observer which verifies its existence and vice-versa – we find that we cannot because yet another object, which by necessity includes a conceptual judgment, seemingly must be applied in order to define the event, which by extension perpetuates the event in its ostensible subject/object split.

 So, we are left then to a kind of illusion that is very, very real to us.
 And in this illusion, we have another potential problem; that is, we each see something slightly different from everyone else, and thus objectivity seems almost like the mythical unicorn or tooth-fairy.
 When it comes to “reality,” it seems to depend on who you ask.
-But is this because reality is a subjective phenomenon, or because people have a difficult time seeing things objectively?
-People are often all-too-fond of the new-age perversion of quantum physics: that everything is subjective because we each see from our respective, subjective mind, and thus there is no true objectivity.
-But this is a lie!
+But is this because reality is a subjective phenomenon, or because we have a difficult time seeing things objectively?
+People these days are often all-too-fond of the new-age perversion of quantum physics: that everything is subjective because we each see from our respective, subjective mind, and thus there is no true objectivity.
+But this simply isn’t true.
 Of course there is a degree of subjectivity no matter what – as I have outlined above – but that does not mean many people cannot observe the same facts, or that facts are somehow open to debate!
 Does the earth revolve around the sun, or not?
 Of course it does!
 And it doesn’t depend on perspective!
 However much it appears, from our earthbound perspective, that the sun revolves around the earth – it doesn’t!

-Many religions and new-age spin-offs would have us believe a whole lot of conjecture based on nothing but a subjective preference to “have faith” in said conjecture – for instance: “the earth is the center of the universe and everything (including the sun) revolves around it”, as Christians were mandated to believe as early as 400 years ago.
+Many religions and new-age spin-offs would have us believe a whole lot of conjecture based on nothing but a subjective preference to “have faith” in said conjecture – for instance: “the earth is the center of the universe and everything (including the sun) revolves around it,” as Christians were mandated to believe as early as 400 years ago.
 Such “hard core” believers still exist aplenty today, and our culture is so accustomed to people believing in whatever their hearts content, that it is politically incorrect to criticize anyone else’s erroneous personal beliefs.
 It is everyone’s right to believe what they want, of course; I do not suggest that we would do well with a law that says otherwise – in fact, that would be going backward!
 However, we might want to raise our standards of what we accept as plausible should we care to evolve as a humanity.

 “Why call me good?
 Only the Whole is truly Good.”